ExponentialFamilyProjection

 The following parameters are available:

-This strategy requires a collection of samples as an argument for project_to and cannot project a function.
-Use ControlVariateStrategy to project a function.
+This strategy requires a function as an argument for project_to and cannot project a collection of samples.
+Use MLEStrategy to project a collection of samples.
+This strategy requires a logpdf function that can be converted to an InplaceLogpdfGradHess object.
+This strategy requires the normal manifold.

 strategy,